Reviews, Best Prices, Comparisons, Expert Buying Guides

 Resolution

-“Deus Ex: Mankind Divided” offers several display modes, including Fullscreen, Borderless Windowed, and Windowed.
+“Deus Ex: Mankind Divided” presents multiple display modes such as Fullscreen, Borderless Windowed, and Windowed.

-• Recommendation: Use Fullscreen mode for the best performance, as it reduces input lag and improves frame rates compared to Windowed modes.
+Giving of advice: Fullscreen mode is the one to go for if your concern is performance, as it provides lower input lag and better frame rates than Windowed modes.

 V-Sync